pdp10/AstroJournal/README.md

 - Generation of a PDF document containing all user observation records collected by increasing target catalogue number.
 This is useful for comparing targets observed over time.
 - Generation of a PDF document containing all user observation reports collected by decreasing date.
 This is useful for visualising one’s observations by session.
+- Generation of a PDF document containing the targets observed by constellation.
+This is useful for checking observed and unobserved targets by constellation.
 - Generation of a txt document containing all user observation reports collected by decreasing date.
 This is for creating observation reports to be published in an astronomy forum (e.g. Stargazers Lounge).
 - Execution in batch mode (via command line).
 - Windows users can use a mini graphical window including a button for running the program.
 This is only temporary until a proper graphical user interface is completed.